Metacorp

 Step: 7 Preparation of Risk and Hazard Report

-Step: 8 Submission of Part C along with Final EIA Report and other additional studies on Portal
+Step: 8 Submission of Part C along with Final EIA Report and other additional studies on the Portal

 Step: 9 Submission of EC presentation